Website Overview: NWP & David

 This website has two major divisions — non-academic and academic:

 Non-academic.
-The first half, “David’s Story with Photographs” has seven sub-pages that survey the province and nation through David’s eyes, along with those of his friends.
+The first half, “David’s Story with Photographs” has eight sub-pages that survey the province and nation through David’s eyes, along with those of his friends.
 It narrates the story of his personal life and makes personal observations over more than two decades: 1963-1999.
 (The last webpage “African Travels: 1996-2012” looks beyond the NWP to David’s travels throughout southern Africa.)
 Direct link: David’s Story

 This first part of the website should appeal to David’s friends and relatives worldwide and all others simply interested in learning more about the NWP.
-More specifically, it is intended for people from the NWP who live within its provincial boundaries today or who have migrated both internally to other parts of Zambia and externally to other places in the world.
+More specifically, it is intended for people from the NWP who live within its provincial boundaries today or who have migrated either internally to other parts of Zambia or externally to other places in the world.
 Men who were secondary school students at Solwezi from 1963-1965 and Balovale (now Zambezi) from 1965-1968 will be the most interested of all, especially to see the old photographs!

 Historical Map of Zambia and Southern African (NWP highlighted)